What Are the Solo Parent Benefits in the Philippines?

 The implementing rules and regulations of RA 11861 aim to expand the existing solo parent benefits to further empower solo parents and enhance their social welfare.

-The implementing rules and regulations include financial support for qualified solo parents such as monthly cash subsidies, crisis management, technical education, duly prescribed medicines, and other medical supplements.
+The implementing rules and regulations include financial support for qualified solo parents, such as monthly cash subsidies, crisis management, technical education, duly prescribed medicines, and other medical supplements.

 Higher education and scholarship programs, ego-building, self-concept and spiritual nourishment, and low-cost housing projects are also available.

-Provisions of the Expanded Solo Parent Act
+Inside the Expanded Solo Parent Act

 List of Solo Parent Benefits in the Philippines